GSA-TTS/piipan-open-source/docs/roadmap.md

   - Tenants can test their normalization and validation
   - Tenants can monitor the progress of their uploads
 - At least 2 tenants are uploading data to the piipan daily and sending queries to the piipan with each relevant case action
-- FNS can monitor and confirm key performance indicators
+- Tenant can monitor and confirm key performance indicators
   - Tenants are uploading data each day
   - Tenants are performing as many searches as they should, given the volume of applications, recertifications, and additions of household members
   - Some queries result in matches